wjdenny/wjdenny.github.io/content/@2022damilee_slow.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "How Slow Reading can Change Your Brain"
+  - How Slow Reading can Change Your Brain
-draft: false
+draft: true
 ---
 # How Slow Reading can Change Your Brain